Answers to the 6 Retirement Questions We Hear Most Often

 The last factor is probably the most difficult to answer, since everyone’s definition of retirement varies.
 So — what style of living do you plan to have in retirement?
 With this information in hand, our advisors will run individual projections to determine if a participant is on track and if not, what changes should be considered.
 This is a service that we provide to all of our retirement plan customers.
 One thing for sure — do it now and do not wait.
 For most of us, ignoring the answer to whether or not we are prepared for retirement does not magically make it happen.

-Q: With markets up and volatility rising this year, should I consider changing my investments?
+Q: When volatility rises in the markets, should I consider changing my investments?

 A: The short answer is no. Our view on investment allocation does not change based on market performance.